MatthewMueller/cheerio-soupselect/README.md

 ## Why not just use node-soupselect?

-Since soupselect is hasn't been updated for 9 months, I decided to fork it and continue development in the context of cheerio.
+Since soupselect hasn't been updated for 9 months, I decided to fork it and continue development in the context of cheerio.
 I plan to keep it stand-alone from cheerio, so you will be able to use it without using cheerio.